 - The intent to permanently deprive the owner of rightful possession of the property.

-What do these elements mean?
+What do the above elements mean?
 The first element is fairly self-explanatory — taking someone else’s property when you aren’t allowed to do so.
 For example, putting a DVD in your purse at Walmart and walking out without paying for it.
 The DVD belongs to the store, and since you didn’t pay for it, you do not have permission to leave with it.

 The second element is a little trickier.
 Criminal intent is a key component of a theft charge.
 It must be demonstrated that you took something on purpose, with the intention of doing something you knew to be wrong.
 This element can be vital in the defense of Theft Charges in Houston.

 For example: You’re checking out at Walmart and have a cart full of stuff.
 After emptying your cart, you fail to notice a small item that has rolled to the back.
 You pay for all your other items, and leave the store without remembering that one.
 In this case, you took property without permission, but you had no intent to commit theft.
 It was simply an oversight.

 In addition to direct theft such as the above examples, there are other ways to be charged under theft crimes laws.
 For instance, in Texas, you can be charged for possession of stolen property, even if you did not steal the property yourself.
 An example of this would be buying something or accepting a gift that you know to be stolen property.

 The penalties for theft crimes are defined in Chapter 12 of the Texas Penal Code.
 The degree of punishment is based on the value of the stolen property; the higher the value stolen, the more severe the penalty will be.

 Other factors that can influence the sentence for a theft crime conviction include age of the offender, whether a weapon was used when the crime was committed, and any past criminal convictions by the offender.